AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Introduction
 ============

+Aviatrix CloudN hardware appliance is deployed on-prem to connect to public cloud.
+It provides up to 25Gbps encryption performance over AWS Direct Connect and Azure Express Route.

-Aviatrix Managed CloudN feature enables users to register a CloudN hardware appliance with an Aviatrix Controller so that it can be managed like a CloudWAN device/Aviatrix gateway.
+Aviatrix Managed CloudN feature enables you to manage CloudN hardware appliances by Aviatrix Controller as an `Aviatrix CloudWAN device <https://docs.aviatrix.com/HowTos/cloud_wan_faq.html>`_.

 Benefits:
 ---------

 - Ease of use:

-	- centrally manage all CloudN appliances through Aviatrix Controller without logging into each Standalone CloudN GUI individually
+	- Centrally manage all CloudN appliances from Aviatrix Controller without logging into each Standalone CloudN GUI individually for ongoing configuration and operation actions.

-	- operate Managed CloudN under CloudWAN workflow

-	- remove manually importing S2C IPsec configuration to Standalone CloudN
+	- Simplifying connection configuration by removing manually importing S2C IPsec configuration method as in Standalone CloudN.

 - Enhanced visibility and troubleshooting:

-	- perform running diagnostics, upload tracelog, upgrade, and etc on Managed CloudN device same as an Aviatrix gateway in the cloud through Aviatrix Controller GUI
+	- Perform running diagnostics, upload tracelog and upgrade on Managed CloudN device the same way as an Aviatrix gateway.

-	- support backup/restore function
+	- Support backup/restore function

 - Active Mesh support:

-	- employ ECMP feature on Managed CloudN device to send traffic to both Aviatrix Transit primary gateway and backup gateway
+	-  Managed CloudN automatically load balance traffic to both Aviatrix Transit primary gateway and backup gateway

 - Scalability:

-	- support scale-out fashion to achieve higher IPsec throughput
+	- Support scale-out fashion to achieve higher IPsec throughput

 .. note::

-	- Managed CloudN solution supports only High-Performance (Insane) mode which means Aviatrix Transit needs to enable Insane Mode Encryption function.
+	- Managed CloudN only supports High-Performance (Insane Mode) encryption connection.
+It works with Aviatrix Transit Gaateways with Insane Mode enabled.

-	- This solution applies to over AWS Direct Connect, Azure ExpressRoute, and Internet.
+	- This solution applies to over AWS Direct Connect, Azure ExpressRoute and Internet.

-	- Will support connecting to Aviatrix Transit Gateway in GCP soon.
+	- GCP InterConnect support is coming soon.

 For more information and benefits about CloudN, please check out the below documents: